← Back to Articles

 The cycle:

-1. Parent asks calmly (low stimulus)
+1. Parent asks calmly (insufficient arousal)

 3. Parent escalates (moderate stimulus)